bhosalems/bhosalems.github.io/_posts/2022-08-20-SoccerNet-Player-Re-identification.markdown

 and backgrounds are different.

 Given such dataset, you will find some standard definitions in literature which I will introduce here. <br/>
-- Anchor/Query Image : Image of the target player to re-identified.<br/>
+- Anchor/Query Image : An image of the target player to be re-identified.<br/>
-- Action frame : A frame from which Anchor image is captured.
-In case of Soccernet Dataset, action signifies some interesting event in the Soccer e.g. a goal.
-All the frames in the video for that action are grouped together and used for evaluation as frames are temporally closer.<br/>
+- Action frame : A frame from which an anchor image is captured.
+In case of SoccerNet dataset, action signifies some interesting event in the soccer e.g. a goal.
+All the frames in the video for that action are grouped together and used for evaluation as these frames are temporally closer.<br/>
 - Reference frame: All other frames (can be from same or different action) in the dataset except the action frame.<br/>
 - Gallery set: Nothing fancy, it simply is a set of all reference frames / bounding boxes(likely have different views/timestamps).<br/>
-- Positive Image: Image of the same identity as that in the Anchor image.<br/>
+- Positive Image: An image of the same identity as that in the anchor image.<br/>
-- Negative Image: Image which doesn't have the same identity as that in the Anchor image.<br/>
+- Negative Image: An image which doesn't have the same identity as that in the anchor image.<br/>

-Below is the illustration of Soccernet-v3 dataset,<br/>
+Below is the illustration of Soccernet-v3 dataset -<br/>

 ![soccernet-v3-reid-illustration](/assets/imgs/2022-07-09-Excerpt-on-Reidentification/soccernet-v3-reid-illustration.png
 "Soccernet Re-identification Dataset Illustration")